Disney Vacation Club

 DVC contracts last a long time.
 Will you still want to go to Disney World every year, 25 years from now?
 35 years from now?
 If your lifestyle changes, you get tired of Disney vacations, or you suffer financial reverses, the dues can become a burden.
 Then you’re faced with selling your membership, or renting out your points to cover the dues.
 Realistically, there is a reason why there are always DVC resales available: people do get in over their heads, or just change their minds.

-A DVC owner who became a member 12 years ago mentioned to me that she might not make the same decision today.
+A DVC owner who became a member 12 years ago mentioned to Mary that she might not make the same decision today.
 One thing she didn’t consider, she now realizes, is that your lifestyle changes over time.
 When she became a member, she had small children and went to Disney World every year.
 Now her kids are in college, and she says when that tuition bill arrives, she sometimes regrets owing $2000 in annual DVC dues.

 The single biggest reason people sell timeshares is that they can no longer afford the membership fees, which inevitably go up and up.
 This is why you’ll find so many (non-DVC) timeshare memberships being given away (or nearly so) on eBay and elsewhere, with the stipulation that the new owner takes over the fees.
-However, I have never seen a DVC membership being given away, because there is an active DVC resale market.
+However, we have never seen a DVC membership being given away, because there is an active DVC resale market.
 DVC has retained its value better than most timeshares, partly because Disney buys back some resales under its “right of first refusal” clause, which helps to keep the resale prices up.
 Currently resellers are getting about 50-70% of full retail price, once they pay the associated sales costs.
 Additionally, there is a healthy demand for DVC point rentals, so it’s often possible for owners to cover their dues by renting out their points.

 As DVC memberships get closer and closer to their expiration dates, it’s likely that resale prices will drop.
-If you are contemplating the purchase of a resale for one of the resorts that expires in 2042, it’s possible the resale value might drop significantly at some point, particularly since there are other DVC resorts that don’t expire until 2057 or 2060.
+If you are contemplating the purchase of a resale for one of the resorts that expires in 2042, it’s possible the resale value might drop significantly at some point, particularly since there are other DVC resorts that don’t expire until 2057 or beyond.
 Given the success of DVC, there is every reason to expect that additional resorts will be built, with later and later expiration dates.

 On the other hand, there is a major advantage in your DVC membership having an expiration date: eventually you can get out of it!
-Most other timeshares are sold in perpetuity, which is not, in my opinion, a benefit: it just means the membership fees will never, ever end, so you are stuck paying those fees forever unless you can sell the membership.
+Most other timeshares are sold in perpetuity, which is not, in our opinion, a benefit: it just means the membership fees will never, ever end, so you are stuck paying those fees forever unless you can sell the membership.

 DVC membership might make sense if you meet most or all of these criteria: